postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 [Postman Professional and Enterprise teams](https://www.postman.com/pricing) can also create [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
 A private workspace is a team workspace that's only visible to the user who created it and team members who have been invited to join it.
 Private workspaces allow teams to restrict access to elements that are relevant only to a particular group.

-> Postman creates a default "Team Workspace" for every team.
-You can rename this workspace, but it can't be deleted.

 ## Contents

 * [Creating a team workspace](#creating-a-team-workspace)